 The consequence model simulates the organization's performance relative to its objectives.
 The model forecasts the consequences of project decisions based on the facts, judgments, and uncertainties that determine the impact of project choices on the ability of the organization to achieve its objectives.
 Consequence models need not be very complex.
-A common function of the consequence model is to simulate the timing of project impacts.
+A common function of the consequence model is to simulate the timing of project impacts: specifying when they will start, how long they will continue, and what will be left when they end.
 If the value model is a value function, the consequence model will necessarily be deterministic.
 If the value model is a utility function, the consequence model must be probabilistic .
 For deterministic models, a good decision is judged by the estimated project outcomes alone.
 For probabilistic models, the decision-maker is concerned not only with estimated project outcomes, but also with the amount of risk associated with those outcomes

 Two Ways to Compute Project Value